nestauk/sdg-mapping/codebooks/codebook_sdg_7.md

 ## Labelling Instructions

-The key concepts of Goal 7 are:
+### Key Concepts of Goal 7

+To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of:

 * Access to affordable, reliable and modern energy
 * Increase the share of renewable energy